IIIT-Sricity-FSD-2024-2028/33_IndAI/README.md

 #  Paper Trading and Financial Learning Platform

+This document outlines the problem statement, identified system actors, and the planned functional features associated with each actor.

 ##  Problem Statement

 Many students are interested in financial markets and stock trading, but they face significant challenges while learning and practicing trading in real environments.
 The major problems include: